desenvolvedorIcotrade/App.bot/blog/_posts/2018-04-23-custom-maven-repositories.md

 Dependabot to be able to update those dependencies, too, please [get in touch][get-in-touch].

-Oh, and in case you missed it, Dependabot now supports [multimodule Maven projects][multimodule-projects] too.
+Oh, and Dependabot now supports [multimodule Maven projects][multimodule-projects] too.

 🎉